 Most submissions are lodged online or by email.
-To lodge online, go to www.parliament. nsw.gov.au/committees and follow the links to the relevant committee webpage and select the submissions tab/portal.
+To lodge online, go to the relevant committee webpage and select the 'Submissions' tab.

-The online portal allows you to enter your personal information and your comments in the relevant fields.
+This online portal allows you to enter your personal information and your comments in the relevant fields.
 You can also upload your submission as a Microsoft Word or PDF file.
-Note that the portal is unavailable once the submission closing date has passed.
+Note, that the portal is unavailable once the submission closing date has passed.

-To email your submission, you will find the committee's email address on its webpage.
+You can email your submission using the committee's email address on its webpage.